 Programme Year One

-Year One of the programme is concerned primarily with the acquisition of knowledge in the sciences, with some integration and application of this knowledge to practice.
-It provides a comprehensive introduction to the fundamental concepts and principles that underpin therapeutic radiotherapy and its role in the management of cancer.
+Year One of the programme is concerned primarily with the acquisition of knowledge, with some integration and application of this knowledge to clinical practice.
+It provides a comprehensive introduction to the fundamental concepts and principles that underpin therapeutic radiography and its role in the management of cancer.

 Year One Compulsory Modules

 To enable students to acquire the knowledge and skills base required for safe and effective radiotherapy practice

 (LO1) operate radiotherapy equipment in a safe manner under supervision, with respect to current legislation and treatment protocols;

 (LO2) recognise and describe changes in a patient's condition (Vital Signs) to identify the most appropriate course of action;